tasmota/docs/docs/LoRa-and-LoRaWan-Bridge.md

     #define USE_LORAWAN_BRIDGE      // Add support for LoRaWan bridge (+8k code)
     ```

 The LoRa feature can be used to add a RF communication channel between two or more devices.
-The LoRaWan Bridge feature can be used to receive information from any joined LoRaWan devices.
+The LoRaWan Bridge feature can be used to receive information from any joined LoRaWan device.

 Both features use dedicated hardware supporting the LoRa protocol.
 Tasmota provides support for two different Semtech drivers used in most LoRa devices today: SX127x and newer SX126x.

 Some devices using SX127x are:

 - HopeRF RFM95W, RFM96W and RFM98W
-- LilyGo TTGO T3 LoRa32 868MHz ESP32 (uses SX1276)
+- LilyGo TTGO T3 LoRa32 868MHz ESP32 (SX1276)
-- LilyGo TTGO T-Higrow 868MHz (uses SX1276)
+- LilyGo TTGO T-Higrow 868MHz (SX1276)
-- DFRobot FireBeetle Covers LoRa Radio 868MHz (uses SX1278)
+- DFRobot FireBeetle Covers LoRa Radio 868MHz (SX1276) or 434MHz (SX1278)
-- M5Stack LoRa868 (uses AI-01 which uses SX1276)
+- M5Stack LoRa868 (uses AI-01 whith SX1276)
 - Modtronix

 Some devices using SX126x are:

-- LilyGo T3S3 LoRa32 868MHz ESP32S3 (uses SX1262)
+- LilyGo T3S3 LoRa32 868MHz ESP32S3 (SX1262)
-- LilyGo TTGO T-Weigh ESP32 LoRa 868MHz HX711 (uses SX1262)
+- LilyGo TTGO T-Weigh ESP32 LoRa 868MHz HX711 (SX1262)
-- Heltec (CubeCell) (uses SX1262)
+- Heltec (CubeCell) (SX1262)
 - Waveshare SX1262 Lora Node (HF) and (LF)

 ## LoRa commands